 Hormonal recovery shifts.
 Testosterone, growth hormone and IGF-1 all decline.
 The hormonal environment in which adaptation happens is less favourable, which means the stimulus required to maintain or build muscle is higher, not lower.
 Light strength work that was sufficient at 35 is no longer sufficient at 55.

 Most of what amateur masters cyclists call "strength work" is conditioning, not strength.
 Three sets of fifteen body-weight squats.
 Resistance bands.
-Pilates.
 A circuit class at the gym.
 Those have their place — particularly mobility, core stability, and general durability — but they do not produce the physiological adaptation that the masters cycling literature is talking about when it recommends "strength training."

 The session template

-Session A — quad-dominant
+Session A — squat-pattern emphasis

-| Movement | Sets | Reps | Load | |---|---|---|---| | Back squat or front squat | 4 | 5 | 75-85% 1RM | | Bulgarian split squat | 3 | 6 each leg | RPE 7-8 | | Romanian deadlift | 3 | 6-8 | RPE 7-8 | | Pull-up or lat pull-down | 3 | 6-8 | RPE 7-8 | | Pallof press | 3 | 10 each side | Light |
+| Movement | Sets | Reps | Notes | |---|---|---|---| | Bulgarian split squat | 3 | 8 each leg | Load you could do 10-11 with | | Single-leg Romanian deadlift | 3 | 8 each leg | Slow eccentric, full hinge | | Hip thrust | 3 | 10 | Full glute squeeze at the top | | Pull-up or lat pull-down | 3 | 6-8 | RPE 7-8 | | Pallof press | 3 | 10 each side | Light, slow |

-Session B — hip-dominant
+Session B — hinge-pattern emphasis

-| Movement | Sets | Reps | Load | |---|---|---|---| | Trap-bar deadlift or conventional deadlift | 4 | 4-5 | 80-85% 1RM | | Front squat or goblet squat | 3 | 6 | RPE 7-8 | | Single-leg hip thrust | 3 | 8 each leg | RPE 7-8 | | Push-up or bench press | 3 | 6-8 | RPE 7-8 | | Deadbug or hollow hold | 3 | 30-45s | Bodyweight |
+| Movement | Sets | Reps | Notes | |---|---|---|---| | Kettlebell deadlift | 3 | 10 | Hips push back, flat back | | Goblet squat | 3 | 8-10 | Elbows tucked, full depth | | Single-leg hip thrust | 3 | 8 each leg | Pause at the top | | Push-up or dumbbell press | 3 | 6-8 | RPE 7-8 | | Deadbug or hollow hold | 3 | 30-45s | Bodyweight |

 Programming around the bike

 The most common reason cyclists over 50 abandon strength training is not safety or motivation.
 It is fatigue.
-Lifting heavy on a hard ride day, or vice versa, produces poor sessions in both modes.
+Lifting on a hard ride day, or vice versa, produces poor sessions in both modes.
 The programming has to make space.

 Where to put the sessions: on aerobic ride days, not hard ride days.
 If Tuesday and Saturday are the hard ride days in the week, lift on Wednesday and Friday.
 The 24-hour gap between the bike and the gym is enough for the bike to absorb most of the previous session's load, and the gym session itself is shorter than a hard ride.